At last, you’ve got your Samsung T7, T7 Touch. Or T7 Shield in your eager hands.

 You can check how your T7’s doing on your backup at any time.
 By clicking on the Time Machine symbol at the top of your desktop.

-And you can check how many GB’s are left to backup.
+And you can check how many GB’s or MB’s are left to backup.

 And you also check right there to confirm your backup is finished.

-And before you’re done with your Samsung T7 SSD Eject.
+Then before you’re done with your Samsung T7 SSD eject.

 How Do You Eject Your T7 From Your Mac?